West Sandy Creek Winery to Unveil New Wine at First Wine Walk

 (Sept.
 26, 2022) Richards, Texas– Just in time for Texas Wine Month in October, West Sandy Creek Winery, located on the edge of the Sam Houston National Forest in Huntsville, has announced the availability of several new wines, including the 2019 Texas Cabernet Sauvignon, the 2021 Texas Lenoir Estate, and the 2021 Texas Lenoir Blush.

-Here is a short description of each:
+Here is a short description of the wines for Texas Wine Month:

 • 2021 Texas Lenoir Estate – The winery describes it as light in body and texture with hints of cranberry, raspberry, and grapefruit in the finish.
 It’s dry, light, and refreshing with a good aroma and flavor profile that may appeal to white wine drinkers as well as red and pairs nicely with savory Gulf seafood and Mediterranean dishes.